skypjack/entt/docs/md/entity.md

 ```

 Once created, the group gets the ownership of all the components specified in
-the template parameter list and arranges their pools so as to iterate all of
+the template parameter list and arranges their pools as needed.
+The ownership of
-them as fast as possible.
-The ownership of the types provided via `entt::get`
-doesn't pass to the group instead.
+the types provided via `entt::get` doesn't pass to the group instead.

 Sorting owned components is no longer allowed once the group has been created.
 However, partial-owning groups can be sorted by means of their `sort` member
-functions, if required.
-Sorting a partial-owning group affects all the instances
+functions.
+Sorting a partial-owning group affects all its instances.
-of the same group (it means that users don't have to call `sort` on each
-instance to sort all of them because they share the underlying data
-structure).

 ### Non-owning groups